2012 United States presidential election in Utah

 The 2012 United States presidential election in Utah took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 Utah voters chose six electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

 Prior to the election, all leading news organizations making election predictions considered this a state Romney would win, or otherwise considered as a safe red state.
 Alongside neighboring Wyoming & Idaho, Utah has voted for the Republican ticket in each presidential election starting in 1968 and all but one starting 1952.
-Utah is the only state to have a majority Mormon population, benefiting Romney, the first Mormon to head a major party presidential ticket.
+Utah was the only state to have a majority Mormon population, benefiting Romney, the first Mormon to head a major party presidential ticket.
 Romney won in a landslide, carrying 72.55% of the vote to Obama's 24.67%, a margin of 47.88% or 488,787 votes, the best raw vote margin in the state's history to date.
 He won every county in the state by margins of over 15%, except for Grand and Summit County, home to the cities of Moab and Park City, respectively.
 Romney flipped these counties along with Salt Lake County, where the state's largest city, Salt Lake City, is located.

 With a 47.88% margin, Utah would prove to be Romney's strongest state in the election, and it would also be Romney's largest outperformance of John McCain in 2008, winning the state by almost 20 points more.
 Romney was elected as a United States senator from Utah six years later in 2018, having moved there in 2014.
 Romney's vote share in Utah was also the highest of any presidential nominee in any state since Ronald Reagan's in Utah in 1984, and it remains so as of 2024.

 As of the 2024 presidential election, this is the most recent time any presidential candidate has received more than 60% of the vote in Utah, as well as the last time any presidential candidate has carried every county.
 It is also the most recent election in which Salt Lake and Summit Counties have voted for the Republican presidential nominee.
 2012 is also the most recent time that Utah has been the most Republican state in a presidential election.